csgillespie/efficientR/efficient-r-feedback-chapter2-rcotton.md

 I think it's worth making an effort between distinguishing the bits of book that are how-to tips, and the bits that are explaining underlying concepts.

+- Tips have now been extracted and put separate.

 You also need to sell some ideas harder.
 For example, describe a problem that some your advice then solves.
 For example, I'm a lousy typist, and autocomplete means fewer typos.
 Or, R has a lots of functions, and remembering their names can be a nightmare.
 This is where `apropos` and `??` come in useful.

 - `apropos` and `??` are covered in Chapter 6 (yet to be reviewed).
 There definitely should be something about the importance of touch typing for efficient programming - not sure if this is best placed in Chapter 1, 4 or 9 but we've added an issue to add it.